stefdasca/statement-translator/Kilonova/1300-1399/Processed_1310.md

 Here is the translated text:

 ---
 Costel is passionate about the oriental art of crafting paper objects, origami, but he is just beginning and needs to become familiar with the correct folding operations of the paper.
-He has a square sheet of paper torn from a math notebook, having the size of exactly \(N \cdot N\) squares.
+He has a square sheet of paper torn from a math notebook, having the size of exactly $N \cdot N$ squares.
 The folds must be made exactly on a horizontal or vertical line.

 Two types of folds are allowed: